 This is an issue I mainly see in live streaming channels.
-See, there are a great many live streamers who see a microphone as, unsightly, that it ruins the immersion.
+See, there are a great many live streamers who see a microphone as unsightly or unprofessional in some way.
 So they do everything they can to hide it.
-Most will opt to simply… keep the microphone two or even three feet away.
-To compensate, they turn up the gain, or volume so they are still audible.
+Most will opt to keep the microphone two or even three feet away just to keep the thing out of frame.

 Speaking Technique #3 – Mouth-Breathing (Yes, Actually.)

 Believe it or not, when speaking into a microphone, you don’t want to breathe through your nose.
 There are a few reasons for this, but the main one is that it creates harsh noises that the microphone easily picks up.
 The effect is further amplified if you don’t happen to have completely clear nasal passages, which can add high-pitch whistles into the mix as air is compressed and forced out at a greater velocity, changing the pitch of your voice.